iamvk-AmigoS/Image_Hider/README.md

 " Why to build such locks instead you can encrypt your images ? "

 E.T.I.S. does the same for you.
-It takes an vital image of the user and hid it under an trivial image, with no change to the latter one.
+It takes an vital image of the user and encrypt it under an trivial image like it never existed, with no change to the latter one.

 :point_right:Currently it is only an approach to encrypt your images in the PC, But later on full Android Application will be appended                  and also anyone is appretiated to implement it by  his own.